Conditionals

 Given Boolean expressions and the compound expression returns

-if, and only if, both returnstrue
+trueif, and only if, both returnstrueand returnstrue.

 Given Boolean expressions and the compound expression returns

-if, and only if, both returnsfalse
+falseif, and only if, both returnsfalseand returnsfalse.

 For example: